ajspurr/medical_cost_prediction/README.md

 ##### New Feature: [age^2]

-There is a clear curvilinear relationship between predicted charges and residuals, which indicates an element of heteroscedasticity (even though the metrics don't support this).
+There is a clear curvilinear relationship between predicted charges and residuals.
 You can see this relationship a bit in the age vs. charges plots as well.
 So I added a new feature **[age^2]**.
-Visually, the reg line in the age vs. charges plots seems to fit better, however, this new feature doesn't seem to affect the R-squared values.
+Visually, the regression line in the age^2 vs. charges plots seems to fit better, however, this new feature doesn't seem to affect the R-squared values.
 This may be due to the outliers and/or the shallowness of the slopes of the reg lines.

 <p align="center">
   <img src="/output/eda/age_sq_vs_charges_nonsmokers.png" width="340"/>